Hair Shedding After Hair Transplant | Evolved hair restoration

 Traumatized tissue – In addition to the modern FUE technique, where the grafts are removed one at a time, there is also the FUT technique.
 Here, a narrow strip of skin is taken from the donor area and the grafts are extracted.
 This can traumatize the surrounding tissue in the donor area leading to shock loss.

 Excess extraction of grafts – Even if the hair in the donor area still grows densely, the number of grafts that can be removed is limited in supply.
-If the hair transplant surgeon nevertheless removes more than is actually available, shock loss would be consequential.
+If the hair transplant doctor nevertheless removes more than is actually available, shock loss would be consequential.

 Book your